Please update your browser.

 For now, The Honey Pot is focused on building a team that can support the products' demand while building a strong, sustainable business.
 Taylor sees that goal coming quickly over the horizon.

 “I think that Bea is a Madam C.J.
 Walker," Taylor said, referencing the legendary first Black American female millionaire and entrepreneur.
-“I anticipate when everything is said and done, she will have set a new standard for this generation of business owners—and especially for Black women-owned businesses—that are solving problems within a particular silo of the community."
+“I anticipate when everything is said and done, she will have set a new standard for this generation of business owners--and especially for Black women-owned businesses--that are solving problems with a particular silo of the community.

 “I think she's very close to doing something very transformative."